Travelling With Medication

 - Be prepared – check with your pharmacist to find out if you’re taking controlled drugs and order your repeat prescription well in advance.

 - Remember some drugs, including non-prescription medicines, are forbidden in certain countries (for instance, all codeine products are illegal in Hong Kong, Greece, and Indonesia and some decongestants are banned in Japan).
 Always check the website of the country’s foreign embassy in the UK.

 - Always keep your medication in its proper packaging and keep a separate note of the name in case yours is lost or stolen and you need to purchase more while away.

-- Keep your medication in your hand luggage but consider packing a spare supply of medication in the hold luggage in case you lose your hand luggage.
+- Keep your medication in your hand luggage and if possible, keep a spare supply of medication with a travelling companion in their hand luggage in case you lose your hand luggage.